Homer S. Ferguson: Senator

-Elected as a Republican to the United States Senate in 1942 and was reelected in 1948, serving from January 3, 1943, to January 3, 1955.
-Ferguson successfully was re-elected in 1948 over Democrat Frank E. Hook in a year dominated by the Democratic party's upset wins.
-The election was contested by Hook, who alleged fraud; a subcommittee uncovered unethical practices in the election cycle, though it exonerated Ferguson, who was seated.
+Ferguson was elected as a Republican to the United States Senate in 1942.
+He was re-elected in 1948 over Democrat Frank E. Hook in a year dominated by the Democratic party's upset wins.
+The 1948 election was contested by Hook, who alleged fraud; a subcommittee uncovered unethical practices in the election cycle, even though it exonerated Ferguson, who was seated.

-He unsuccessfully ran for reelection to a third-term in 1954, defeated by Democrat Patrick V. McNamara.
+He unsuccessfully ran for reelection to a third-term in 1954, having been defeated by Democrat Patrick V. McNamara.

-While in the Senate, he served as chairman of the Republican Policy Committee in the 83rd United States Congress.
+While in the Senate, he served as chairman of the Republican Policy Committee in the 83rd Congress.

 In 1943, Ferguson was one of 12 senators who sponsored or co-sponsored the Rescue Resolution, which would have declared that Congress "recommends and urges the creation by the President of a commission of diplomatic, economic, and military experts to formulate and effectuate a plan of immediate action designed to save the surviving Jewish people of Europe from extinction at the hands of Nazi Germany."

 In 1948, he served as chairman of the Investigations Subcommittee of the Committee on Expenditures in Executive Departments, which held hearings on such matters as export control violations, for which Soviet spy William Remington was called in to testify; the trial of Nazi war criminal Ilse Koch; and the Mississippi Democratic Party's sale of postal jobs, which Mississippians from rural areas attested to purchasing.
 On July 30, 1948, his committee heard testimony from ex-Soviet spy Elizabeth Bentley.
 Bentley testified before the House Un-American Activities Committee the next day, followed by Whittaker Chambers a few days later – setting off the Hiss Case, used by both Richard Nixon and Joseph McCarthy for their own political agendas.

 Ferguson sponsored an anti-lynching bill, which was approved by the Senate Judiciary Committee in June 1949.
 The House of Representatives had approved several anti-lynching bills.
 Due to opposition from Southern Democrats, no anti-lynching bill was ever approved by the full Senate.

 He introduced the Senate version of the bill that inserted "under God" into the Pledge of Allegiance in 1954.
 Michigan's 17th congressional district United States House of Representatives Republican Charles G. Oakman had previously introduced a House version.
 The bill became law on Flag Day, June 14, 1954.

 Also in 1954, Ferguson proposed several amendments to the Bricker Amendment.